nickyiliwang0000/h/html/marking-up-content-with-html-elements.md

 It's important to include alternative text in the alt attribute for all image elements.
 We can make the experience for those using screen readers, or those with slow internet connections, waaaaaaay better by being descriptive.
 Instead of `alt="my cat"`, describe the picture as you would to someone who can't see it: `alt="My cat, Chloe, stretching in a ray of sunshine beside a window"`.
 Descriptive alt tags can make or break a user's experience.

 ##### What if I don't think my image adds value?
-<p>There <em>are</em> times when you don't need alt text.
+<p>There are times when you don't need alt text.
 If the image doesn't add value or isn't useful to people using screen readers (maybe the picture is decorative or it's a graph whose values are discussed completely in the following text), include the alt attribute, but leave it empty, <code>img src="images/image.jpg" alt=""</code>.
 If you do not include a value for the alt attribute, screen readers know to skip describing the image.
 If you don't include an alt attribute, the image's file path will be read instead.</p>

 ##### Title vs alt
-<p>Another common question is "When should we be using title attributes?".
+<p>Another common question is "When should we be using `title` attributes?".
 Title attributes create a tooltip on hover.
 Title attributes are used <strong> with an image element</strong>, whereas the alt attribute shows <strong>instead of an img element</strong>.
 Use both and you'll never go wrong.</p>

 ##### Words in images
 <p>It's better to use actual text instead of images with text in them.
 Screen readers can’t read the text in images, they can only read alt text on the <code>img</code> element.
 Also, when images with text are zoomed, they can lose readability and become pixelated. </p>